Eli in the Bible

 Now the two sons of Eli, Hophni and Phineas, were there with the Ark of the Covenant of God.
 When the Ark of the Covenant of the LORD came into the camp, all Israel gave a great shout and the earth reverberated!

-And it came to pass, when he made mention of the ark of God, that Eli feel from off his seat backward by the side of the gate; and his neck brake, and he died: for he was an old man, and heavy.
-And he had judged Israel forty years.
+When he mentioned the ark of God, Eli fell backward from his chair beside the gate.
+He broke his neck and died, for he was old and heavy.
+He had judged Israel for forty years.

 Eli’s daughter-in-law, the wife of Phinehas, was pregnant and about to give birth.
 When she heard the news about the capture of God’s ark and the deaths of her father-in-law and her husband, she collapsed and gave birth because her labor pains came on her.